MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 In the original multi-shell multi-tissue CSD [Jeurissen2014]_ and global tractography [Christiaens2015]_ papers, response functions were estimated using a prior tissue segmentation obtained from a coregistered structural T1 scan.
-For the WM response, a further FA threshold was used.
-This pipeline can be most closely replicated using the :ref:`5ttgen` command and msmt_5tt_ algorithm in this fashion:
+For the WM response, a further hard FA threshold was used: respectively 0.7 in the MSMT-CSD paper and 0.75 in the global tractography paper.
+This pipeline can be replicated using the :ref:`5ttgen` command and msmt_5tt_ algorithm with the ``-sfwm_fa_threshold`` option in this fashion:

 .. code-block:: console

   5ttgen fsl T1.mif 5tt.mif
-  dwi2response msmt_5tt dwi.mif 5tt.mif wm_response.txt gm_response.txt csf_response.txt -wm_algo fa
+  dwi2response msmt_5tt dwi.mif 5tt.mif wm_response.txt gm_response.txt csf_response.txt -sfwm_fa_threshold 0.7

 where: